kubernetes/website/content/en/docs/reference/glossary/selector.md

 tags:
 - fundamental
 ---
- Allows users to filter a list of resources based on labels.
+ Allows users to filter a list of resources based on {{< glossary_tooltip text="labels" term_id="label" >}}.

 <!--more-->

-Selectors are applied when querying lists of resources to filter them by {{< glossary_tooltip text="Labels" term_id="label" >}}.
+Selectors are applied when querying lists of resources to filter them by labels.